caffiendFrog/elife2019/examplepapers.md

 ## Some notes on the papers in the corpus
 (to facilitate building NLP tools)

+## PMC5080681
-PMC5080681 -- analyses Thymus bovei essential oils (compounds, antimicrobial and antithelmintic activity) ok paper because but they only try three times to extract oil, examine antibacterial and anthelmintic activity, then get a standard deviation from there.
+analyses Thymus bovei essential oils (compounds, antimicrobial and antithelmintic activity) ok paper because but they only try three times to extract oil, examine antibacterial and anthelmintic activity, then get a standard deviation from there.
 Only use few organisms (worms) to get anthelmintic activity.
 No comparison to similar species.
 Very standard methodology (GC-MS, looking at number of colonies of bacteria etc.)
-Journal: BMC Complementary and Alternative Medicine
+Journal: BMC Complementary and Alternative Medicine, doi: 10.1186/s12906-016-1408-2

-## Relevant paragraph
+# Relevant paragraph
 # Instrumentations

 In this study, the following instruments were used: Gas Chromatography Mass Spectrometry (GC-MS) (QP-5000 GC-MS Shimadzu, Japan), ultrasonic-microwave cooperative extractor/reactor (CW-2000, China), rotary evaporator (Heidolph OB2000, VV2000, Germany), UV visible spectrophotometer (Jenway 7315, England), grinder (Moulinex model, Uno.
 China), balance (Radw ag, AS 220/c/2, Poland), filter paper (Machrery-Nagel, MN 617 and Whatman no.1, USA), micropipettes (Finnpipette, Finland), incubator (Nuve, Turkey), syringe filter 0.45 μm pore size (Microlab, China) and 96-well plates (Greiner bio-one, North America).